Nimdoc/Fakescream_site/README.md

 # Fakescream_site

-This is a small hobby website that I built to learn webprogramming with PHP and MySQL
+This is a small hobby website that I built to learn web programming with PHP and MySQL

 Fakescream.com